thepearson/drupal_rollbar/README.md

 * Ignore Drupal watchdog PHP errors.
 (Don't send these to Rollbar).
 * Ability to turn off native PHP handlers and send all watchdog errors.
 * JavaScript integration (send JS errors/exceptions to Rollbar.com).
-* PHP/JavaScript integration are seperate use them both or just one.
+* PHP/JavaScript integration are seperate use them both or only one of them.

 Installation
 ============